Dominica Travel Advice

 Threat level: Low-Medium

-The travel safety advice for Dominica is to remain cautious and carry out general safety precautions due to the crime rate in the country and how this can impact visitors.
+The travel advice for Dominica is to remain cautious and carry out general safety precautions due to the crime rate in the country and how this can impact visitors.
 There is a low threat from terrorism, however with all popular tourist destinations vigilance is advised and to report anything suspicious.
 There are health warnings in place, please see immunisations and health risks for further information.

 Intelligent Protection International Limited provides Executive Protection services in the Caribbean islands.
 If you are interested in these services, please visit: Bodyguards in the Caribbean.